 The 9 Best Boudoir Photographers in London

 For technical competency and artistic suitability, evaluating a professional photographer is a straightforward task: peruse the photographer’s portfolio.
-Their pictures mostly communicate the essentials, though not so for boudoir photography!
-It’s a discrete and private specialty, often involving clients who may be shy or hampered by confidence and body image concerns.
-As such, the photographer’s attitude, demeanor, and other personal intangibles are just as important—if not even more so—to prospective clients.
 In choosing our favorite London boudoir photographers, we devoted extra effort to finding true artists who seem adept at making their subjects look and feel fabulous.
 That said, you can’t go wrong with anyone on this list.
 Let’s check them out!

-A former wedding photographer, Mervyn Reid-Nelson felt his skills would be put to much better use helping with a different objective—body confidence—and devoted his energies into providing boudoir photography services to boost the confidence of women everywhere.
+Mervyn Reid-Nelson is a former wedding photographer who felt his skills would be put to much better use helping with a different objective.
+In fact, he’s devoted his energies to providing boudoir photography services to boost the confidence of women everywhere.
 And there’s no shortage of gushing client testimonials on his site to prove him right.

-“This is an experience,” Reid-Nelson points out, “it’s not just about the photos.”
+“This is an experience,” Reid-Nelson points out, “it’s not just about the photos”.
 Providing a safe, non-judgmental environment for his shoots, he gently guides his clients through the whole process.
 “I’m simply there to nudge my clients in the right direction,” he adds, through a shoot that is all about the client and their experience.
 His work has been featured in The Times, Forbes, and many other publications.

-Her impetus for wanting to make a go of it?
+What made her want to make a go of it?
 She couldn’t find a single boudoir photographer she was comfortable going to.
 “Boudoir photography should be a beautiful, intimate, modern, and empowering experience for women,” says Sloane, and that’s what she set out to provide.
-Thus, she founded Rebel & Romance Boudoir Photography, and the overwhelming volume of happy and grateful client testimonials on her site tells us she achieved her objective!
+Thus, she founded Rebel & Romance Boudoir Photography, and the overwhelming volume of happy and grateful client testimonials on her site tells us she achieved her objective

 6. Rob Anderman